OBAMANEXT/IP-35-Joint-Species-Distribution-Modeling-HMSC/README.md

 # Input

-The script assumes you are using an rds files.
+The script assumes you are using rds files.
 Check "training_dataset_example.csv", "abiotics_cop_keskmised_example.csv" and "bs1km_vs_cop_example.csv" for examples for the table structures

 Training dataset
 -